-- Minimum lot sizes are not applicable to single-family cluster development projects; however, the total number of lots shall not exceed the number of lots allowed for single-family detached developments above.
-Density or builtupon area for the project shall not exceed that allowed for the critical area or protected area, whichever applies. - 2.
+- 1. Minimum lot sizes are not applicable to single family cluster development projects; however, the total number of lots shall not exceed the number of lots allowed for single-family detached developments in subsection 2.B above.
+Density or built-upon area for the project shall not exceed that allowed for the critical area or protected area, whichever applies. - 2.
 All built-upon area shall be designed and located to minimize stormwater runoff impact to the receiving waters and minimize concentrated stormwater flow. - 3.
 The remainder of the tract shall remain in a vegetated or natural state.
 The title to the open space area shall be conveyed to an incorporated homeowners association for management; to a local government for preservation as a park or open space; or to a conservation organization for preservation in a permanent easement.
 Where a property association is not incorporated, the city attorney shall prepare and file with the Register of Deeds, a maintenance agreement that will prevent any future development on the site.

-5.8.2.4 BUFFER AREAS REQUIRED
+5.8.2.4 BUFFER AREAS REQUIRED.

-- 1. A minimum fifty (50) foot vegetative buffer for development activities is required along all perennial waters indicated on the most recent versions of U.S.G.S.
-1:24,000 (7.5 minute) scale topographic maps..
+- 1. A minimum one hundred (100) foot vegetative buffer is required for all new development activities that exceed the low density option; otherwise, a minimum fifty (50) foot vegetative buffer for development activities is required along all perennial waters indicated on the most recent versions of U.S.G.S.
+1:24,000 (7.5 minute) scale topographic maps or as determined by local government studies.
 Desirable artificial stream bank or shoreline stabilization is permitted. - 2.
-No new development is allowed in the buffer except for water dependent structures, other structures such as flagpoles, signs and security lights which result in only diminutive increases in impervious area and public projects such as road crossings and greenways where no practical alternative exists.
+No new development is allowed in the buffer except for water dependent structures, other structures such as flag poles, signs and security lights which result in only diminutive increases in impervious area and public projects such as road crossings and greenways where no practical alternative exists.
 These activities should minimize built-upon surface area, direct runoff away from the surface waters and maximize the utilization of stormwater Best Management Practices.